newjersey/navigator.business.nj.gov/content/src/license-calendar-events/employment-agency_3.md

 ---
-urlSlug: employment-agency
 previewType: renewal
-renewalEventDisplayName: tbd
-expirationEventDisplayName: tbd
 licenseName: ""
-summaryDescriptionMd: ""
+urlSlug: employment-agency
+expirationEventDisplayName: " Consulting Firm (Headhunter) Registration Expiration"
+renewalEventDisplayName: " Consulting Firm (Headhunter) Registration  Renewal Deadline"
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services.
+summaryDescriptionMd: Your consulting firm (headhunter) registration expires every year.
+issuingAgency: Division of Consumer Affairs
 callToActionLink: "https://www.njconsumeraffairs.gov/regulated/Pages/Regulated-\
   Business-Online-Registration.aspx "
 callToActionText: Renew My Consulting Firm (Headhunter) Registration
-issuingAgency: "Division of Consumer Affairs"
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
 ---

-Your consulting firm (headhunter) registration expires every year.

 ## Application Requirements

 - Criminal history of the applicant, company officers, directors, or principals, if applicable